fukaraca/URL-shortener-w-Go/README.md

 # URL Squeezer

 A basic URL shortener written with Go.
 MongoDB has been used for database requirements.
+Youtube presentation can be foun [here](https://youtu.be/8fzwr5jl7uw)

 ```
 git clone https://github.com/fukaraca/URL-shortener-w-Go.git